tomaszbk/bookshop_page/README.md

 * Product filtering,
 * Liking products and avoiding a user to like more than 1 time a same product,
 * Adding books with selenium scraping

+## The scraper:
+Using Selenium and Pandas, I scraped a local bookshop's web page to include some books in my catalog.
+Modified the resulting table by adding the 'likes' attribute, which will store the total amount of likes users have given the respective book